 Research Areas: Musicology

-Aaron McPeck is a second-year graduate student pursuing a Ph.D. in musicology.
+Aaron McPeck is a third-year graduate student pursuing a Ph.D. in musicology.
 His interests include popular music and its intersections with race, class, and gender.
 His subspecialty is modern metal.

 Beyond music, Aaron served with AmeriCorps*VISTA and worked for the National Coalition Building Institute chapter in Missoula, Mont.
 Both experiences attest to his strong belief in community service and social justice.